dce/davideisinger.com/content/journal/dispatch-12-february-2024/index.md

 [17]: #
 [18]: #

 I make plaintext backups of the things I link to on this site, at least the text-heavy stuff I might want to refer to later (you can see them down below in the "references" section).
-I'd been using [Lynx][19] to get the text, but that was having issues on some sites, so I switched over to [w3m][20] after finding the right command-line flag[^1] to include link URLs in the output.
+I'd been using [Lynx][19] to get the text, but I wasn't super happy with some of the results, so I switched over to [w3m][20] after finding the right command-line flag[^1] to include link URLs in the output.
 I've got some ideas around building a more robust archiving solution but I'm gonna let it marinate for a bit.

 [19]: https://en.wikipedia.org/wiki/Lynx_(web_browser)
 [20]: https://en.wikipedia.org/wiki/W3m